 Garry: Lloyd, let me just say, while we're stopped; I've worked with a lot of directors.
 Some were geniuses.
 Some were bastards.
 But I've never worked with anyone who was so absolutely...
 I don't know.

 Lloyd: Thank you, Garry; I'm touched.
 Now will you get off the fucking stage?

 In the first game, while the dialogue is generally proper, there are instances of mumbling and using filler, mostly during little lines - the ones that happen without the camera giving you a closeup of the characters' face.
 Generally the subtitles are grammatically correct, the actual line reads less so.
 Garrus stammers when saying he's never seen the Council in person before.
 Ian Newstead, fighting mind control, slurs and babbles and drops words as he chants "My mind is my own."
 Liara gets flustered and incoherent.

 In Mass Effect 3, Garrus says of Tali, "Tali's a welcome face around here... or... no. Well.
 A... a welcome face... behind the helmet.
 I guess."
 By the end they may hook up, and if discovered they both babble and stutter and in general deliver far less coherent versions of the lines in the subtitles.
 It is Adorkable.

 Generally, everyone uses proper diction in Half-Life.
-The G-Man, however, is consistently stuttering, pausing, and taking in deep breaths.
-It actually helps make him appear as something trying to look human, and failing.
+The G-Man, however, is consistently stuttering, pausing, and taking in deep breaths, all of which could be considered too much even for real life speech.
+It actually helps make him appear as... somethingtrying to appear human, and failing.

 Gladius lampshades how unrealistic many RPG sidequests and rewards are with heavy use of awkward silences, stuttering, and conversations that just trail off.